GMLC-TDC/HELICS/docs/installation/windows.md

 4. Run cmake.
 It should automatically detect where MPI is installed if the system path variables are set up correctly, otherwise you will have to set the cmake path manually.
-The AUTOBUILD_ZMQ is set to ON so ZeroMQ will automatically be built unless the option is changed.
+ZMQ_LOCAL_BUILD is set to ON so ZeroMQ will automatically be built unless the option is changed.

    ```bash
    cmake ..